 Note that, the essence of the ad is to call the attention of buyers or audience.
 The way and manner an ad is designed and showcased matters a lot.
 Here, it is advisable to use videos in an ad rather than images.
-Always add caption hence many people do watch videos on Facebook.
+Always add captions hence many people do watch videos on Facebook.

-Always educate audience with framework
+Always educate the audience with a framework

 With this, you are not only asking customers to buy your product but also educating them by establishing a relationship and also given them value.